SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Bay Alarm Medical is currently offering free shipping and a free month of service for quarterly and annual plans.
 But deals are constantly changing, so we recommend checking their website for up-to-date deals and discounts.
 Also, keep in mind that discounts apply automatically if you choose two or more systems.
 For example, you could save $10 per month when combining an in-home system with the SOS Mobile.

-Not every brand offers free or discounted coverage for a spouse or roommate, so kudos to Bay Alarm Medical.
+Not every brand offers free or discounted coverage for a spouse or roommate, so this sets Bay Alarm Medical apart.
 Some other brands may offer this, but they might nickel and dime you in other ways.
 For instance, while doing research for our Life Alert price guide, we found their monthly costs to be much higher than the industry average.

 Optional features are priced fairly, too.
 Like most competitors, Bay Alarm Medical charges $10 per month for fall detection.
 Some brands charge just $5 for this feature, but you’ll probably see that they charge more in another way.
 We also like how Bay’s caregiver tracking app is included with the On the Go 4G LTE system and how they monitor wall-mounted panic buttons for just $5 per month.